Dionuta/B10-Scope-Chain/README.md

 <h1>Notes</h1>

-Scope - where can I access a varible.
+Scope- where can I access a varible.
 <br>Scope Chain - links of outer environment references.